uit-no/hpc-doc/faq/faq.rst

 Where can I find an example of job script?
 ------------------------------------------

-You can find an example with comments
+You can find an example with comments in :ref:`jobscript`
-:doc:`here <../user_guide/job-script-example>`

-Relevant examples (also for beginning users) that are application specific can be found on the documentation for the specific :doc:`applications </application-support>`.
+Relevant application specific examples (also for beginning users) for a few applications can be found in :ref:`sw_guides`.

 When will my job start?